Finding Peace in a Frantic World

 Format: Online using Zoom.
 A link will be emailed out prior to the course.

 Who is it for?
-Anyone - you might come to it if you are suffering from anxiety or depression, or feel stressed or exhausted.
+Anyone - you might come to it if you are feeling anxious or have low mood, or feel stressed or over-tired.
 We might be feeling any or a combination of these at present, heightened by the pandemic too, so it can be a way of resourcing ourselves at this time.

-No experience of mindfulness is needed and you are also welcome to attend if you have an ongoing practice - we never stop learning :).
+No experience of mindfulness is needed and you are also welcome to attend if you have an ongoing practice.

 Course intentions: to learn practical mindfulness skills for everyday life in order to work with and reduce anxiety and stress; to promote well-being and enjoyment; for you to sustain these practices once the course has finished.